 To find out more about the activities featured here click on the following: cycling, fishing/angling, outdoor water sports, bird-watching, exploring and golfing, with more to come

 West Kent is renowned for its golf courses, with beautiful sweeping landscapes and extensive views providing the perfect context for golf heaven.
 While a lot of the clubs are private, there are quite a few which offer pay and play options, or if you’re lucky enough to know a fellow golfer, then most have visitor days each week.
-With Kent hosting the 149th Open (delayed from 2020) and with the English Open at our District’s fabulous London Golf Club, we hope, this year, there’s plenty to look forward to and a few competition tournaments to enjoy as a spectator too.
+With Kent having hosted the 149th Open (delayed from 2020) and with the English Open at our District’s fabulous London Golf Club in August, we hope, this year, there’s plenty to celebrate and a few competition tournaments to enjoy as a spectator too.

 Pay and play: Lullingstone Park Golf Course and The Darenth are both situated in the stunning landscape of the Darent Valley, with the clear chalk stream Darent River running nearby and the North Downs rising in the distance.
 The Darenth has the added bonus of being a golf club reachable by train (Shoreham, Kent), although Corinthians might qualify too (from Longfield station)!
 Pedham Place Golf Course is also a pay and play, a short taxi ride from Swanley station.